hack-earth/swift-earth/README.md

 * We have essentially the same situation in our end-user application: we can't afford to "recompile" every time our user types a character.

-Our overall data-capture process should be roughly as follows:
+Our overall data-capture process is roughly as follows:
 * Choose the "before" state of a commit as our starting point.
 * "Imagine" a series of one-character edits that would have been one way to make that diff.
   (In the long run, we may learn this from watching user edits occur, but for now we make it up.)